Cincinnati Bearcats men's basketball: 2006–2019: Cronin era

-2020–present – Coaching shakeups
+2019–present: Brannen, Miller, & Calhoun eras

-On April 9, 2019, it was announced that Mick Cronin would be leaving Cincinnati to become the next head coach of the UCLA Bruins after UCLA had fired Coach Steve Alford earlier in the season (ironically, his firing was due in part to a blowout loss to the Bearcats).
+On April 9, 2019, it was announced that Mick Cronin would be leaving Cincinnati to become the next head coach of the UCLA Bruins after UCLA had fired head coach Steve Alford earlier in the season (ironically, his firing was due in part to a blowout loss to the Bearcats).
 On April 14, 2019, it was announced that John Brannen was being hired as the new head coach.

-In his first year, Brannen would lead the 'Cats to a share of the regular season AAC championship before both the AAC tournament and the NCAA tournament were cancelled due to COVID-19.
+In his first year, Brannen would lead the Bearcats to a share of the regular season AAC championship before both the AAC tournament and the NCAA tournament were cancelled due to COVID-19.
 In Brannen's second season, the team struggled to find its footing and dealt with 5 COVID related opt-outs and a 25-day program pause.
 The Bearcats would finish 12–11 but enjoyed a surprising run in the 2021 AAC tournament before losing in the final.

-On March 26, Athletic Director John Cunningham announced the university would begin investigating allegations against the program.
+On March 26, John Cunningham, the school's athletic director, announced the university would begin investigating allegations against the program.
 Soon after on April 3, it was announced that head coach John Brannen was placed on indefinite leave.
 Finally, on April 9 the school announced Brannen had been relieved of his duties effective immediately along with assistants.

-On April 14 Cincinnati hired Wes Miller to become their next head coach, replacing Brannen.